 When we chose CLIC Sargent as the Morrisons charity partner in February 2017, our Devizes store Colleague Carol Lee couldn’t have imagined that just months later her baby grandson would need their support.

-#GivingTuesday takes place this week on 28th November.
-Please give what you can - whether it’s a bunch of flowers, a pound at the till or a few hours of your time to help us help CLIC Sargent.
+#GivingTuesday takes place this week on 27th November.
+Please give what you can - whether it’s a pound at the till or a few hours of your time to help us help CLIC Sargent.

 Rory’s mum, Hannah, said: “The feeling of hearing Rory had leukaemia was just unlike anything else.
 My stomach just dropped.
 I just felt numb.
 I had just been looking at my baby boy, and suddenly I was looking at my baby boy with cancer.
 I thought “why him?’